 NTP 3 To promote more frequent bus services to Castlebar/Westport allowing increased connectivity and accessibility for tourists and residents alike.
 NTP 4 To support the favourable conservation status of the Freshwater Pearl Mussel (Margaritifera margaritifera) population located in Newport River, in accordance with the programme of measures contained in the Newport Sub-basin Management Plan.
 In this regard, development will only be permitted where it can be demonstrated that the proposed development will not have an adverse effect on the Freshwater Pearl Mussel population or its habitat, by virtue of their conservation objectives.
+NTP 5 To support the implementation of flagship lighting designs for St Patrick's Church and the viaduct bridge, to support Newport's Lighting Masterplan and to support the safeguarding the accreditation of nearby Mayo Dark Sky Park.

 Newport Settlement Plan Objectives NTO 1 To protect and enhance existing amenity areas/facilities in Newport, particularly the river/estuary, the playground, the tennis courts, the sporting pitches, Grace Kelly Amenity Park and the Great Western Greenway.
 NTO 2 To support and facilitate pedestrian mobility and safety in the town, by introducing traffic calming measures and pedestrian crossings.
 NTO 3 To identify an appropriate site within the town for the development of a new community hall.
 NTO 4 To protect the water quality and riparian zone of the Newport River and all water courses and surface waters within the area, their water quality, ecology and function as ecological corridors.
 In this regard, development will only be permitted where it can be demonstrated that the proposed development will not have an adverse effect on the integrity of the Natura 2000 sites including the Clew Bay Complex (Site Code 001482) and Newport River (Site Code 002144) candidate Special Areas of Conservation.
 NTO 5 To seek to make Tree Preservation Orders for individual and groups of trees in the town, particularly those located at Newport House, Grace Kelly Amenity Park and along the Newport River.
 NTO 6 To support and facilitate the provision of a wastewater treatment plant and associated works for the town.

 NTO 7 To encourage and facilitate the re-use and regeneration of derelict land and buildings for retail and other town centre uses with due cognisance to the Sequential Approach prescribed in the Retail Planning Guidelines 2012.
-(Refer to Map NT2).
-NTO 8 To support and facilitate the development of the identified opportunity site in Newport for residential development, as outlined in Section 12.17.10.
+NTO 8 To support and facilitate the development of the identified Opportunity Site in Newport for residential development, as outlined in Section 12.17.10 (Refer to Map).